touhidrahman/ng-starter-no-semi-four-space/README.md

 I am tired of adding prettier and configuring for 4 spaced tab, no semicolon for my projects.
 So this starter project was born.

-This project is using [Angular CLI](https://github.com/angular/angular-cli) version 10.x.

 ## Get Started

 1. Clone the repository and checkout to intended branch for your project's requirements: